Applying for the NDIS – what to do and where to get help

 - You must live in Australia.

-- You need disability-specific supports to help you in your daily life.
+- You must need disability-specific NDIS supports to help you in your daily life.

 Step 3: Get your health professionals on board

-Your treating health professional (e.g., general practitioner) will need to fill out Section 2 of the Access Request Form.
+A treating health professional (e.g., your general practitioner) will need to fill out Section 2 of the NDIS access request form.

 If you have any existing reports or documentation, make copies and include them with your application too.